 I would love suggestions for finding warm winter tops / knits.
 Most of the stuff is sooo boring: either simple figure-hugging long-sleeved blouses, or knits that are either shapeless or again body-hugging.

 When I graduated from college, I had a vast collection of long-sleeved t-shirts.
 I was so self-conscious about my body’s shape that I shied away from layering, assuming that adding more garments to my outfits would automatically add more bulk to my frame.
-Since then, I’ve learned to layer without lumps and also discovered that my own favorite cold-weather looks are generally layered: Jacket or cardigan, inner layer, scarf, skirt, tights, boots.
+Since then, I’ve learned to layer without lumps and also discovered that my own favorite cold-weather looks are generally layered: Jacket or cardigan, inner layer, scarf, jeans, boots.
 Most of my winter tops aren’t terribly exciting on their own because they’re meant to be part of a group!
 But I do have some ideas and tips for finding eye-catching, cozy winter tops.

 Prints and patterns